La Línea de la Concepción: The Contravallation Line or La Línea de Gibraltar

 In due time, traders, merchants and workers wanted the simple line of buildings to become an independent municipality of San Roque, controlled by the military, landowners and aristocrats.
 On 17 January 1870 the segregation of La Línea from San Roque was approved.

 Some 300 inhabitants were located at Gibraltar Line, the place being named therefore, in Spanish, La Línea.
 The new municipality included the current Plaza de la Iglesia, Plaza de la Constitución, calle Real (Royal Street), Jardines Street and España Avenue.
 It had a cemetery, the command, and a customs post, guards and soldiers barracks being located beyond the neighborhood and Espigón far east on the beach.

 Properly speaking, La Atunara or Tunara, should not be considered as a contemporary part of the line because its origins date back to some 640 years before the city itself.

 On 20 July 1870 La Línea got its first mayor, Lutgardo López Muñoz, chosen by a committee of residents appointed by the provincial council.
 At the first meeting of the new city hall, it was unanimously decided the name should be La Línea de la Concepción, as the Immaculate Conception was deeply rooted in Spanish army tradition of the time.
 The name is recorded from 1883.

-King Alfonso XIII gave the title of "town" to La Línea de la Concepción in 1913.
+La Línea was granted the title of 'city' (ciudad) in 1913.